stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ---
 # 1. Introduction

 This document is intended to be read by Service Provider developers who are in charge of developing and integrating the itsme(r) services.
-In this document, we speak directly to the developers, using 'you' to designate them.

 itsme® offers 3 services, which act as strong enablers for every process digitalization project.
 Further information about itsme(r) services is provided on our B2B portal: